Petr Korda

 Petr Korda (born 23 January 1968) is a Czech former professional tennis player.
-He won the 1998 Australian Open and was runner-up at the 1992 French Open, reaching a career-high ranking of No. 2 in February 1998.
-Korda tested positive for doping in July 1998 at Wimbledon, and was banned from September 1999 for 12 months, but he retired shortly before the ban.
+He was ranked world No. 2 in men's singles by the Association of Tennis Professionals (ATP) in February 1998.
+Korda won ten singles titles, including the 1998 Australian Open, and was the runner-up at the 1992 French Open.
+Korda tested positive for doping in July 1998 at Wimbledon, and was banned from September 1999 for 12 months, retiring from the sport shortly before the ban.
+He is the father of professional golfers Jessica Korda and Nelly Korda, and of professional tennis player Sebastian Korda.

 Tennis career

 Juniors

-He first came to the tennis world's attention as a promising junior player.
+Korda first came to the tennis world's attention as a promising junior player.
 In 1985, he partnered with fellow Czech Cyril Suk to win the boys' doubles title at the French Open.
 Korda and Suk ranked the joint-World No. 1 junior doubles players that year.